Friday, December 20, 2013

 Goals:

-EQ: How can I be a good listener?
+How can I be a good listener?
 What is a school counselor?

 Activities: